whosonfirst/go-whosonfirst-validate/README.md

 ## Tools

-### wof-validate-index
+### wof-validate

-This tool will attempt to load all the (principal) WOF documents (using `go-whosonfirst-geojson-v2`) passed to it using a `go-whosonfirst-index` indexer.
+This tool will attempt to load all the (principal) WOF documents (using `go-whosonfirst-geojson-v2`) passed to it using a `go-whosonfirst-iterate` iterator.

 ```
-$> ./bin/wof-validate-index -h
+$> ./bin/wof-validate -h
-Usage of ./bin/wof-validate-index:
+Usage of ./bin/wof-validate:
+  -iterator-uri string
+    	A valid whosonfirst/go-whosonfirst-iterate URI (default "repo://")
   -liberal
     	Allow go-whosonfirst-geojson-v2 warnings (rather than explicit errors).
-  -mode string
-    	The mode to use when indexing data.
-Valid modes are: directory, feature, feature-collection, files, geojson-ls, meta, path, repo, sqlite (default "repo")
   -names
     	Validate WOF/RFC 5646 names.
   -verbose
     	Be chatty about what's happening.
 ```